dbarzin/deming/docs/measures.md

 * The security objective;

+* The planning date; and

-* The frequency of checks; And
+* The frequency of checks;

-* The planning date.
+* Those responsible for carrying out the controls.

 [<img src="/deming/images/plan.png" width="600">](/deming/images/plan.png)